AwkwardTurtle42/AwkwardTurtle42.github.io/Bestiary.md

 * Carries a Grimoire with d4-1 random Spells, and d4-1 random Rituals
 * A dabbler in arcane forces beyond their own understanding
-* Blissfullly unaware of danger both posed to others, and to themselves
+* Blissfully unaware of danger both posed to others, and to themselves

 **Wants:** To unlock the power of the cosmos with mystic secrets.